1990 Kangaroo tour of Great Britain and France: Third Test

 Later in the second half, Meninga scored after Garry Schofield had raced out the Lions defensive line to try for an intercept.
 However the ball got to Cliff Lyons first and he immediately exploited the gap where Schofield should have been to send Meninga back inside to score untouched under the posts.
 In the Elland Road grandstand, Lions coach Mal Reilly and his assistant Phil Larder could only look on in disbelief.
 Schofield, who was nicknamed "The Poacher" due to his habit of racing out of the line looking for intercepts, had been warned before the game by both Reilly and Larder (as well as his own club coach, former Lions captain David Ward) not to race out of the defensive line as the Australians were capable of exploiting any gap it created, which is exactly what happened.
 Meninga's easy conversion of his own try gave Australia what would be a match winning 10–0 lead in the conditions.
-With only minutes remaining, Elias put the result beyond doubt when he scooted out of dummy half and scored in the corner to give Australia a well earned 14–0 win.
+With only minutes remaining, a 40 metre Laurie Daley break into the British half saw Ettingshausen in support.
+While evading Hampson, Daley got an awkward pass away to ET who was brought down in a desperate tackle only 10 metres from the line by Jonathan Davies.
+From there surprisingly, prop forward Steve Roach had managed to get downfield to dummy half and in a role reversal, fed Benny Elias on his right with Benny putting the result beyond doubt by diving over in the corner.
+Not surprisingly, Meninga missed the sideline conversion leaving the scores at 14–0.

+Ricky Stuart received the Man of the Match award while Bob Lindner was voted the Kangaroos player of the series.